dwyl/reading-tracker/README.md

 This might sound like a little or a _lot_ depending on your own reading practice and ambitions.

-Sometimes I read several books a week during the summer, but others I go down to 1 every 2 weeks when I'm particularly busy.
+Sometimes I read several books a week (e.g: during the summer), but others I go down to 1 every 2 weeks when I'm particularly busy.

-On Some days I read for 3 hours i
-But I often find myself reading "slowly" ...
+On Some days I read for 3 hours because I get immersed in the book, but I often find myself reading "slowly" ...
 For example I might read **20 pages per hour** of a non-fiction book, i.e. 3 pages minutes per page (_average_).
-I _know_ I can read **_much_ faster** than this, because during University, I trained myself to speed-read in order to consume all the material necessary for the literature review in my "thesis".
+I _know_ I can read **_much_ faster** than this, because during University, I trained myself to speed-read in order to consume all the material necessary for the literature review in my masters thesis.

+At the time I figured that the most effective way to get through the _stack_ I had to read, was to learn how to speed-read.
-At the time I spent a week learning to speed-read and then devoured tens of thousands of pages of books and journal articles in the subsequent weeks; it was a highly worthwhile effort!
+I spent a week learning to speed-read from scratch and then devoured tens of thousands of pages of books and journal articles in the subsequent weeks; it was a highly worthwhile effort!

 Sadly, my reading speed has declined over the past few years, possibly due to chronic insomnia/tiredness, but for whatever reason, I find myself not getting through the books nearly as fast as I used to!